desarrolla2/MailExceptionBundle/README.md

 ## Example

-When a exception occurs you will receive in out inbox something like this.
+When a exception occurs you will receive in your mail inbox something like this.

 ![screenshot](https://raw.githubusercontent.com/desarrolla2/MailExceptionBundle/master/Resources/doc/screenshot.png)